1984 Gator Bowl: Background

-The Gamecocks had recovered from a 5-6 season in 1983 to compile a 10-1 record during the regular season, Coach Morrison's second at South Carolina.
-The Gamecocks started the season 9-0 and rose to #2 in the country after defeating #11 Florida State on November 10, 1984.
+The Gamecocks had recovered from a 5–6 season in 1983 to compile a 10–1 record during the regular season, coach Joe Morrison's second at South Carolina.
+The Gamecocks started the season 9–0 and rose to #2 in the country after defeating #11 Florida State on November 10, 1984.
 However, an upset loss at Navy the following week knocked the Gamecocks from Orange Bowl consideration and whipped out the National Championship aspirations.
-The Gamecocks would bounce back with a come from behind 22-21 victory at Clemson to finish the regular season 10-1 and earn the Gator Bowl bid.
+The Gamecocks would bounce back with a come from behind 22–21 victory at Clemson to finish the regular season 10–1 and earn the Gator Bowl bid.
 During the season South Carolina defeated #12 Georgia and #11 Florida State at home along with road wins at Notre Dame and N.C.
 State.
-The 10 win regular season was a first in school history and would not be equaled until 2011.
+The 10 win-regular season was a first in school history and would not be equaled until 2011.

-As for the Cowboys (in their first season under Coach Jones), they started the season with a victory over #12 Arizona State that made them rise to #13 by the following week.
-After a 4-0 start, they lost to #8 Nebraska, but won their next five games to set up a pivotal game versus #2 Oklahoma.
-However, they lost 24-14, while finishing in 2nd place in the Big Eight Conference.
+As for the Cowboys (in their first season under coach Pat Jones, who took over after spring practice when Jimmy Johnson was hired away by the Miami Hurricanes to replace Howard Schnellenberger), they started the season with a victory over #12 Arizona State that made them rise to #13 by the following week.
+After a 4–0 start, they lost to #8 Nebraska, but won their next five games to set up a pivotal game versus #2 Oklahoma.
+However, they lost 24–14, while finishing in 2nd place in the Big Eight Conference.
 This was their third bowl game of the decade.